google/temporian/README.md

 ...
 ```

-We compute the weekly sales per store as follow.
+We compute the weekly sales per store as follows.

 ```python
 import temporian as tp